 With plummeting confidence and self-esteem levels, hid behind loose shirts and avoided the camera at ALL costs.
 In 2009, we both made a commitment to start a healthy lifestyle.
 After a five-year hiatus, I decided to throw on my running shoes again and change my eating habits.
 As an elementary school teacher, emotional eating had become a daily part of my life, and I drank Dr. Peppers like a fish!
 Plus, no matter where you go in a school, you’re bound to find some kind of candy or other chocolate-covered goody, just head into the office or the teacher’s lounge or the teacher’s workroom.

-I started running primarily to lose weight, and dropped 3 pant sizes, going from 143 to 116 (27 pounds!).
-Now, I strive to become a motivator for others who want to make positive changes in their lives.
+I started running primarily to lose weight.
+Now, I strive to motivator others and help them make positive changes in their lives.
 I run because I enjoy it, because it helps relieve daily stress, and because I can’t imagine my life without it!
 Running has always been there for me, even when I threw the shoes to the back of my closet…they were there…waiting for me to return to them.

 Our new family addition

-I am also tOrganizer for a local running club, the Adventure Runners.
+I also head up a local running group, the Adventure Runners.
 We have runners of all ability levels, from beginners to advanced.
 We host group runs and outings that allow runners to get together as a group, socialize, and simply enjoy running for the sake of running.
 No competition, just good ole’ plain run happy running!
 Our advanced members provide tips on injury prevention, running form, etc. to our beginning members, enabling them to progress safely and allowing them to enjoy the sport more.